 This source will be presented in a regularly-published journal by a reputable publisher: there is one of these in nearly every week's reading so you will be familair with the format by the end of the course.
 Scholarly articles almost always have a Reference List or Bibliography and use extensive in-text referencing as evidence to support their claims.
 Furthermore they are peer-reviewed, which means that they have been through a process of scholarly quality control, and are usually highly credible for use in your own essays.

-This is a chapter of a book that is written by an individual scholar or group of scholars who are experts in their field.
+This is a chapter of a book that is written overall by a group of scholars who are experts in their field.
 Academic book publishing uses a slightly different system of peer review but there is still a high level of quality control.
-For this assignment you may choose a single chapter from either a monograph (book by a single author) or an edited collection (a book by a number of authors), but please ensure that you only select a single chapter that is relevant to your essay.
-You won't have time to read the whole book!
-An Introduction may be a useful way to begin with this type of source, and if you want to read further for your final essay you can do that later.
+For this assignment you must choose a chapter from an edited collection (a book by a number of authors), although for your essay you may use a monograpoh (book written by a single author).
+You won't have time to read the whole book for the AB!

 Put simply, a reference work is a non-fiction work that provides factual information for a specific question you have.
 A simple example is an Encyclopedia (a real one, not Wikipedia!) or a Dictionary.
 It's the type of work we go to for a specific piece of information that helps us with a specific question we have, such as 'what does "deconstruction" mean?'.
 Although these two are the most obvious examples of a reference work, one of the best kinds of reference works you could use is more specific to your discipline, because it helps you learn the language of your discipline.
 We call these 'specialised' reference works.
 It's best to ask your disciplinary lecturers in your other courses for a good example of a discipline-specific glossary; alternatively your Research Librarian for your discipline might be able to help.
 One example for English is Abrams, A Glossary of Literary Terms; you might also like Corcoran and Dickenson, A Dictionary of Australian Politics; or Headington, Illustrated Dictionary of Musical Terms; or Pearson and Simpson, Critical Dictionary of Film and Television Theory; or Sullivan, The SAGE Glossary of the Social and Behavioural Sciences.
 You will also find good suggestions on the Course Library Guide: http://libguides.adelaide.edu.au/arts1007.